zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

    - This property is used during VM creation and while you upgrade the VM with a new configuration.
    - When set to `true`, it ensures that the latest minor version of the extension is automatically installed on the VM.
    - It overrides the `TypeHandlerVersion` with the latest stable minor version available.
-   - When you upgrade the VM configuration, if a new minor version is available, it's considered a configuration change and the extension is reinstalled with the latest minor version.
+   - When you upgrade the VM configuration, if a new minor version is available, it's considered a configuration change.
+The extension is reinstalled with the latest minor version.
    - In this way, newly created VMs keep up to date with the latest stable minor extension version.
    - If you want to manually set the extension to a specific version, set this property to `false`.